ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 Key concepts
 ------------
+To understand how to configure scale best, this sections reviews concepts that relate to Ray clusters and distributed training.

 .. figure:: ../images/train_cluster_overview.png
     :align: center
     :width: 400px

 - **Cluster**: This is the :ref:`Ray cluster <cluster-index>` on which the training is executed.
 There is only one Ray cluster your code interacts with.
-- **Node**: A node is one machine connected to the Ray cluster that can execute code.
+- **Node**: A node is one machine connected to the Ray cluster.
-  This can e.g. be a Physical Machine, a Virtual Machine, or a Kubernetes Pod.
+  For instance, this can be a Physical Machine, a Virtual Machine, or a Kubernetes Pod.
-  The :ref:`Head Node <cluster-head-node>` is usually your entrypoint and where you execute your script (but you can also execute it on any other node).
+  The :ref:`Head Node <cluster-head-node>` is usually where you execute your script (but you can also execute it on any other node).
-  The cluster can comprise of many hundreds of nodes.
+  The cluster can comprise of one to many hundreds of nodes.
 Each node has specific :ref:`Resources <core-resources>`, such as CPUs, GPUs, memory, or :ref:`custom resources <custom-resources>`.
 - **Driver**: This is the script you are executing.
 It's called the driver as it is responsible for scheduling the Ray actors and tasks (it's "driving" the execution).
 - **Trainer**: The trainer object you instantiate in Ray Train.
 This lives in two
   places: First, you create it in the Driver script.
-Then, when you call :meth:`Trainer.fit() <ray.train.base_trainer.BaseTrainer.fit>`, a copy will be created as a :ref:`Ray Actor <actor-key-concept>`.
+Then, when you call :meth:`Trainer.fit() <ray.train.trainer.BaseTrainer.fit>`, a copy will be created as a :ref:`Ray Actor <actor-key-concept>`.
 - **(Train) Worker**: In the context of Ray Train, we often refer to training workers.
   Technically, these are also :ref:`Ray Actors <actor-key-concept>` that execute your training loop.
 You can specify an arbitrary number of workers.
-It can be more or less than the number of nodes.
-In the figure, we show two number training workers per node.
+The number of workers can be more or less than the number of nodes.
+In the figure, we show two training workers per node.

 Unfortunately, the term "worker" is used differently in different contexts.
 In Ray